ysaismartinez/pythonbootcamp_week4/README.md

-# Container MLOps Template repository
+# Containerized Python API Template repository

 Learn how to create a container and package it with GitHub Actions.
 This repository template gives you a good starting point for a Dockerfile, GitHub Actions workflow, and Python code.

-Depending on the type of model you need, you will need different workflow steps and most definitely a different `main.py` file.
-The default uses FastApi

-# Learn objectives
+## Learn objectives

-*
-*
-*
+* Containerize a Python application that uses FastAPI
+* Use automation to deploy it to the cloud
+* Setup GitHub Action to authenticate to Azure
-*
+* Automatically push new changes
-*
+* Debug cloud deployment

 ## Deploy your API to the Azure Cloud

 This deployment can be done at no cost, using free resources with an Azure subscription.
-Use one of these to deploy this:
+Use one of these to deploy it:

 - [Sign in to your account]()
 - [Create a (no Credit Card required) Azure For Students account]()